International Day Against Homophobia, Transphobia & Biphobia (IDAHOT)

 The International Day Against Homophobia, Transphobia and Biphobia is not one centralised campaign; rather it is a moment that everyone can take advantage of to take action.

-Given everything that is currently happening in the world, IDAHOTB 2020 will be marked online with virtual events, themes and more.
+Given everything that is currently happening in the world, IDAHOTB 2021 will be marked online again this year with virtual events, themes and more.

-Using your favorite social media platform, follow #idahot2020 #idahot and go from there!
-Find your favorite performers, check out what your local groups are up to online.
+Using your favourite social media platform, follow #idahot2021 #idahot and go from there!
+Find your favourite performers, check out what your local groups are up to online.

 From sharing a post, learning about queer culture to supporting a queer artists and initiatives there are lots of ways to celebrate and contribute on an important day.